Jurassic World Dominion: Toys"R"Us partners with Universal Brand Development and Mattel to launch exclusive toys and events

 One-of-a-kind Jurassic World Experience

-Starting from May 24th, 13 stores across Hong Kong will provide fans with a unique in-store Jurassic World experience.
+In June, stores across Taiwan will provide fans with a unique in-store Jurassic World experience.

-In addition, take part in an exciting AR game where dinosaur fans can use their phones to unlock 7 Jurassic World dinosaurs such as the Velociraptor that "come alive" inside stores now that dinosaurs are in our world.
+In addition, take part in an exciting VR game in all of our stores where dinosaur fans can use their phones to unlock 7 Jurassic World dinosaurs such as the Velociraptor that "come alive" inside stores now that dinosaurs are in our world.

-"We are thrilled to be partnering with Toys"R"Us to bring Jurassic World Dominion to life.
-This new, exciting chapter in one of the most iconic franchises in film history continues the adventure that has mesmerized global audiences, and our exclusive collaboration with Toys"R"Us provides the ultimate dinosaur experience.
-Fans will be transported and immersed in the franchise as take photos with our augmented reality dinosaurs with just a few clicks on their phones – this has been a long-awaited project for us, and we can't wait for fans to join us in the fun!" said Jo Pascoe, Vice President Consumer Products Australia, New Zealand, Southeast Asia and India of Universal Brand Development.

-Also, don't miss out on exciting decorations and photo opportunities at Toys"R"Us' Tsim Sha Tsui, Causeway Bay and Tuen Mun stores.
+Also, don't miss out on exciting photo opportunities at our flagship Shin Sheng store.

-Toys"R"Us is also holding a special Jurassic World: Dominion movie ticket giveaway.
-From May 24th to 29th, come to our stores to take a dinosaur themed picture and upload it to our dedicated Facebook event page to get a chance to win a pair of Jurassic World: Dominion movie tickets and a dinosaur toy.
+Toys"R"Us is also holding a special movie ticket giveaway.
+The first 10 Star Card members to spend over $2,000 on Jurassic World: Dominion merchandise will be entitled to a pair of Jurassic World: Dominion movie tickets.

-From May 26 onwards, there will also be different promotions.
-Fans will be able to redeem a limited-edition Jurassic World pin, tote bag and folder with a minimum spending on Jurassic World: Dominion merchandise starting from $150.
-Limited amount available on a first-come-first-served basis.
+Star Card member will get a limited-edition Jurassic World tote bag with spending on Jurassic World: Dominion merchandise over $1,200 starting from July 1st to Aug 30th.

 About Jurassic World Dominion